 - Staying temporarily with relatives or friends

 You can approach any local authority for an assessment if you are at risk of homelessness due to violence.
-While your case is investigated you may be placed in emergency accommodation.
+It is worth considering if it is safe to apply to your home borough, and any support networks you may have in other areas.

 For further advice or to make a homelessness application, contact our Homelessness Prevention Team by email email@example.com.